 Geelong Library and Heritage Centre, 51 Little Malop St, Geelong

-The arts centre regularly hosts children’s programming and school holiday activities, including shows that would normally be touring Arts Centre Melbourne (at a cheaper price!).
+If you're looking for things to do with kids Geelong Arts Centre regularly hosts children’s programming and school holiday activities, including shows that would normally be touring Arts Centre Melbourne (at a cheaper price!).

-A Parks Victoria-run nature reserve where you can go bird-watching and spot native wildlife, all for free.
+Serendip Sanctuary is one of the things to do around Geelong if you want to get out in nature.
+It's a Parks Victoria-run nature reserve where you can go bird-watching and spot native wildlife, all for free.
 It's a quiet spot for a picnic and barbecue too.

 Serendip Sanctuary, 100 Windermere Rd, Lara